w3c/wai-people-use-web/_people-use-web/abilities-barriers.md

 ---
 title: "Diverse Abilities and Barriers"
 order: 2
-description: Highlighting some of the abilities people with disability use to overcome web accessibility barriers.
+description: Explores the wide diversity of people and abilities.
+Highlights some web accessibility barriers that people commonly experience because of inaccessible websites and web tools.
 image: /content-images/wai-people-use-web/social.png
 footer: >
   <p><strong>Date:</strong> Updated 15 May 2017.</p>